tigrawap/Flask-Starter/readme.md

 - **login_required** bool, view required login
 - **track** bool, default True, tracking for page
-**Definition of tracking:**  every View has access to `RequestTracker` which stores current and previous location in session.
+**Definition of tracking:**  every View has access to `RequestTracker` which stores the current and previous locations in session.
 They can be accessed by `self.tracker.current`, `self.tracker.referrer` and `self.tracker.prev_referrer` inside view.
-This have various usage, more documentation on this matter will come later.
-BTW, if `track=False` self.tracker.current actualy refers to last tracked url, not current one.
+This has various usages.
+More documentation on this matter will come later.
+BTW, if `track=False` self.tracker.current actually refers to last tracked url, not current one.

 - **template** template to display for this View without need to redefine `def get`
 So minimal Class will look like this